official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 since the initial draft to identify two, well‑defined stages, there were still concerns that it contained “hidden triggers” for automatic military action.
 France also wanted the

-240 Telegram 2030 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: UK/US Text Presented to the Security Council’.
+[^240]: Telegram 2030 UKMIS New York to FCO London, 23 October 2002, ‘Iraq: UK/US Text Presented to the

 324

-The Report of the Iraq Inquirymandate for the inspectors to be checked with Dr Blix and Dr ElBaradei.
+mandate for the inspectors to be checked with Dr Blix and Dr ElBaradei.
 France had proposals for alternative text.

 705. Russia had supported France and drawn attention to the importance of the